CIAT-DAPA/croppie_web/textEN.md

 #### 3.2 How it works?

-We provide a simple mobile app-based sampling protocol which leverages artificial intelligence (AI) to count coffee cherries and estimate yield on coffee farm plots.
+We provide both a simple Android standalone mobile application and chatbot (for Whatsapp, Facebook Messenger and Telegram) which guide the users through a sampling protocol in coffee farm plots to generate coffee yield estimates.

   1. Sampling + estimated total number of trees
   2. Branch sampling + counting